phuze/phuze.github.io/_posts/2022-02-19-building-a-secure-ftp-server.md

 ## Step 6: Create FTPS user database

 Rather than creating local users for FTPS, we're going to create virtual users — a feature of vsftpd.
-Virtual FTPS user will help enhance the security of our FTP server.
+Enabling virtual FTPS users will help enhance the security of our FTP server.

 First create a plain text file: